chronicleworks/chronicle/docs/domain_modelling.md

 When determining activities, a useful approach from [process mapping](https://www.bpmleader.com/2012/07/23/introductory-guide-to-process-mapping-modelling/) is to look for verbs in your analysis.
-Provenance modelling is similar, except we are modelling things that have taken place or are in-progress.
+Provenance modelling is similar, except we are modelling things that have taken place or are in progress.
 It is useful to use past tense for this reason.
 We can identify:

 #### QuestionAsked